mroberts1/BOOTSTRA.386/floppy/index.md

 "Not so fast" Hasegawa interrupts before I could finish.
 "See here's the problem.
 What something looks like and what it does, these are not the same.
 Nor are they the same as the structure."

-He pauses and takes a sip of that folgers coffee, somehow enjoying it, "We all come to the same office in different cars.
+He pauses and takes a sip of that Folgers coffee, somehow enjoying it, "We all come to the same office in different cars.
 If we swapped cars one night we would all still successfully come to the office.
 The instructions for operating a car is independent from the actual car.
 The content of the journey is also different.
 Here we have two cars.
 The graphical and text terminal.
 This distinction should live separate from the journey and the operation."

-I erase the bottom part, "olright, let's imagine something different
+I erase the bottom part, "alright, let's imagine something different

 ```css
 @media GRAPHICAL {